VF Corporation (VFC)

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The cash conversion cycle for VF Corporation has varied over the analyzed periods.
-It measures the time it takes for the company to convert its investments in inventory and other resources into cash from sales, and then back into cash again through the collection process.
+The cash conversion cycle (CCC) for VF Corporation has shown fluctuations over the reported periods.
+The CCC is an important metric that measures the time it takes for a company to convert its investments in inventory and other resources back into cash.